Best Antivirus for Multiple Devices in 2026

 The results screen after running a scan on our MacBook Pro.
 Norton Antivirus Features

-FYI: Norton LifeLock is an identity theft protection service.
+FYI: LifeLock is an identity theft protection service.
 The app monitors your credit score and personally identifiable information and it does it well.
 That’s why LifeLock is on our list of the best identity theft protection solutions.

 Norton Antivirus Performance